Susan Hilferty

-Susan Hilferty is an American costume designer for theatre, opera, and film.
+Susan Hilferty is an American costume designer and scenic designer for theatre, opera, and dance.
+She has 27 Broadway credits, and has received six Tony Award nominations for costume design, winning in 2004 for Wicked.

 Biography

 Early life and education

 Hilferty grew up in a big family in Arlington, Massachusetts, where her greatest source of joy was the library.
 "We didn’t have a television," she says.
 "Reading was my entertainment." says Hilferty, whose interest in art and designing clothing led to her making all of her own clothes by the age of 12.

 As an undergraduate at Syracuse University, Hilferty majored in painting with a minor in fashion design.
 She also fulfilled her work-study responsibilities in the school's theatre.
 She credits her Junior year, studying abroad in London as the experience that led her to designing for the theatre.
 "I had been in plays as a child, but I’d never actually seen a production onstage.
 It turned me on to theatre design because I immediately understood how the visuals are an integral part of storytelling.
 I see myself as a storyteller who happens to use clothes as my medium."

 After graduating from Syracuse, Hilferty headed to New York City, where she worked as a freelance costume designer as well as in a costume shop and as a draper for a few years before earning a Master of Fine Arts degree in theater design from the Yale School of Drama.